rombie18/mcqueen/README.md

    - `mcqueen`: The directory name of the repository
       - `Drawings`: Contains all 3D drawings for different plates and mounting brackets
       - `Software`: Contains the software for the robot
+         - `dev`: Contains various scripts for testing and debugging purposes thay may not fully work
          - `images`: Contains various images used for testing and calibrating
          - `install`: Contains the installation script and other important scripts/libraries for the installation of the robot
          - `libs`: Contains custom libraries for the encoder, camera and lane detection